 This organization has a zero-tolerance policy for abuse and will not tolerate the mistreatment or abuse of consumers in its programs.
 Any mistreatment or abuse by an employee or volunteer will result in disciplinary action, up to and including termination of employment or volunteer service and cooperation with law enforcement.

-COVID-19 Guidelines: At the BGCK, masks are strongly encouraged for individuals who are not vaccinated for COVID-19.
+COVID-19 Guidelines: At the BGCK, masks are optional for all those entering the building.
 We want to keep our doors open to provide positive outlets and programs for youth.
 In order to do so, we must all follow the recommendations in place by the CDC.
 Please stay home and/or keep your child home if you or anyone in your household is experiencing COVID-like symptoms.
 We appreciate everyone’s understanding, support and cooperation as we all do our part to prioritize the safety of our youth.

 Culture of Safety: The safety and wellbeing of young people is our number one priority.
 We work every day to create a safe, fun environment so kids can have every opportunity to be successful in life.
 We have zero tolerance for inappropriate behavior of any kind, including child sexual abuse or misconduct, and we put resources behind that stance.